pdmosses/hyperlinked-twins/docs/browsing.md

     Unfortunately, many files in Spoofax meta-languages contain _tab_ characters.
     It appears that the authors of the files have used various tab-width settings.
-    The generated pages currently interpret tab characters as 8 spaces, which may give different alignment from that shown in Spoofax.
+    The generated pages currently interpret tab characters as 8 spaces, which may give different alignment from that shown when browsing in Spoofax.

 ### Colour themes